rdunlop/codeclimate_circle_ci_coverage/README.md

 In order for CircleCI to send coverage information to CodeClimate, it must have your CodeClimate access token.

-In CircleCI, add the `CODECLIMATE_REPO_TOKEN` to your Environment Variables.
+1. Find your `CODECLIMATE_REPO_TOKEN` by going to your project in CodeClimate.
+Then look under:

-You can find your `CODECLIMATE_REPO_TOKEN` when logged into CodeClimate:
+   "Settings" -> "Test Coverage" -> "Ruby"
--> "Settings" -> "Test Coverage" -> "Ruby"
+1. In CircleCI, go to your Project Settings, click on "Environment Variables", and then "Add Variable".
+Enter `CODECLIMATE_REPO_TOKEN` as the name, and enter the value you found in the previous step.

 ## Usage